 - Latest research about pre-conceptual, baby and child development.

-- Explains how social changes have unleashed a crisis in the experience of childhood.
+- How social changes have unleashed a crisis in the experience of childhood.

-- Explores the crucial early years and child development from the child’s
+- The crucial early years and child development from the child’s perspective

-- Shows how parents can give their child the best start in life.
+- How parents can give their child the best start in life.

 ‘Provides parents with the information they need to raise healthy, balanced, resilient children… Above all it demonstrates that what babies and children really need is the time, love and attention of the loving adults in their lives.’—Marie Peacock, former Chair of MAHM (Mothers At Home Matter), from the Foreword